 We publish the PUDL pipeline outputs in several ways to serve different users and use cases.
-We’re always trying to increase accessibility of the PUDL data, so if you have suggestions or questions please open a GitHub issue or email us at email@example.com.
+We’re always trying to increase accessibility of the PUDL data, so if you have a suggestion please open a GitHub issue.
+If you have a question you can create a GitHub discussion.

 We provide four primary ways of interacting with PUDL data.
 Here’s how to find out which one is right for you and your use case.